The Famous Pink Jeeps of Sedona

 Even more dramatic were the sections of path downwards that was sometimes at a 45-degree angle (or more).
 David expertly guided the jeep over gigantic boulders in our path as we descended to a more reasonable angle of pathway.
 It was so cool, and a tiny bit unnerving.
 But that’s the fun of it!
 We laughed the whole way, amazed to look back at the mountain we had just descended.

 People travel to Sedona from all over the world to see these famous red rocks.
-This tour serves up all that and more, including flora and fauna.
-We saw many colorful birds; squirrels and we hear local mule deer are regular morning visitors.
+This Sedona Pink Jeep Tour serves up all that and more, including flora and fauna.
+We saw many colorful birds and squirrels, and we hear local mule deer are regular morning visitors.
 No snakes though, thank goodness.
 The rattlesnake population does well in Sedona (or so we are told), but we never saw a single one.

-The plant life amazed us, and our guide pointed out various plants we could eat if stranded, use for shampoo if feeling a little soiled, and store for sources of water if our thirst grew too great.
-Not that we truly needed to access any of these emergency rations, but it’s always good to know for the next time you find yourself alone in the middle of the high rocky desert with a dead phone and no hope.
+The plant life amazed us, and our guide pointed out various plants and their native uses.
+Some we could eat if stranded, use for shampoo if feeling a little soiled, and store for sources of water if our thirst grew too great.
+Not that we truly needed to access any of these emergency rations, but it’s always good to know.
+You know, for the next time you find yourself alone in the middle of the high rocky desert with a dead phone and no hope.